YaleTHz/nelly/README.md

 1. `estimate_n` gives an estimate of the real part of the unknown refractive index based on the sample and reference geometries and the delay between the peak of the sample pulse and the peak of reference pulse.
    *Arguments*

-   1. `delay`: time delay (in picoseconds) between the peak of the sample pulse and the peak of the reference pulse.
+   1. `delay`: time delay (in ps) between the peak of the sample pulse and the peak of the reference pulse.
    2. `input`: a struct variable containing the frequency range and sample geometries.
 This can be created by calling `load_input` on an input file or by creating a struct variable with the required fields manually.

    *Output*